-Draw a room.
+Let's draw a basic bedroom.
 Try drawing the first two walls, select and duplicate them, then flip and mirror the duplicate.
-You’ll see the measurement tags copy over, too.
+You’ll see the measurement labels copy over, too.

-Add in other room elements.
 Know the physical dimensions of what you’re designing.
 A standard room door in the US is 32”, a single window might be 30”.
-Planning these in accurately makes a difference both visually on paper and when you build the plan.
+Planning these in accurately makes a difference both visually on design and when you build the plan.

-Group lines into objects by selecting and linking them together, then copy them to a template drawing or an Object Library (iOS) for later use.
+Group measured lines into objects by selecting and linking them together, then copy them to a template drawing or an Object Library (iOS) for later use.

-If you need to rotate a line an exact number of degrees (for example, 90 degrees to form a corner), select the line, then tap+hold the angle value up in the status bar to open the Measurement Popup, and choose from the shortcuts or enter your own.
+If you need to rotate a line an exact number of degrees (for example, 90 degrees to form a corner), select the line, then tap the angle value up in the status bar to open the Measurement Popup, and choose from the shortcuts or enter your own.

 Drawing with the Line Guide

-The Line guide paired with Measure lets you draw to scale similar to drawing with smoothing, and also lets you create measurement tags typical to what you might see on a plan.
+The Line guide paired with Measure lets you draw to scale similarly to drawing with line smoothing, but it also lets you create floating measurement labels that appear typical to labels you might see on a floor plan.

-Activate the Line guide in the Precision menu (if you have something selected, the Guide option won’t show up, so deselect to find it).
-Then double-tap the crosshairs at the center of the guide to contain your line within the handles.
-These handles reflect the outer bounds of your measurement, and if you’re going to the work of setting an exact distance, you don’t want to draw beyond it.
+Activate the Line guide in the Precision menu.
+Then double-tap the crosshairs at the center of the guide to contain your line to within the handles.
+These handles reflect the outer bounds of your measurement, and if you’re setting an exact distance value, you don’t want to draw beyond it.

-Be aware that when the line guide is active, nothing else is.
+Be aware that when the Line guide is active, nothing else is.
 You can draw anywhere on the screen and it will only trace the guide.
-You can move the guide, move its handles or tap a tag, but to select, draw or do anything else on the canvas, you need to deactivate the guide first.
-Do this by tapping the guide option in the Precision menu or just by tapping a finger on the screen.
+You can move the guide, move its handles or tap a label, but to select or draw or do anything else on canvas, you need to deactivate the guide first.
+Do this by tapping the Guide option in the Precision menu or just by tapping a finger on the screen.
 Tap two fingers to bring it back.

 Your process for drawing with the Line guide will look like this:

 Depending on your desired outcome, you don’t need to trace the line.
-You can create a floating measurement tag by following the first four steps.
-These tags will remain on screen while Measure is active.
+You can create a floating measurement label by following the first four steps.
+These labels will remain on screen while Measure is active.
 Turn Measure off and they will disappear, turn it on and they will reappear.
 These are "static" labels, and live on the Measurement layer instead of attached to a stroke.

 To rotate the guide an exact number of degrees, tap+hold the angle value in the status bar, and choose a rotation value from the shortcuts or enter in your own.

-Duplicate, Mirror and Flip can make linework faster.
+Duplicate, Mirror and Flip can make line work faster.
 If you already have a line in place with the measurement you want, select and duplicate it.
 You can select floating measurements and duplicate those, as well.

 4. Export the Plan

-You’ll probably want to share your plan with interested parties for conversations and edits, and later on, hand the plan over to an engineering team.
+You’ll probably want to share the plan with interested parties for conversations and edits, and later on, hand the plan over to an engineering team.
 Here are a handful of additional tips for sharing and saving your work.

 For quick comments, select part of your drawing, then tap+hold+drag it to your email or text where it will paste as a PNG.

-To share an editable drawing, export the plan as a native CPT file.
+To share an editable drawing, export the plan as a Concepts file.
 This allows a client or teammate to open the file straight inside Concepts and add mark-ups.
 Hint: Rename a new layer with your client’s name and set the active tool to a red pen before exporting.

-To export an editable file to CAD, Adobe (Creative Cloud account required) or other software, choose the appropriate file type and export.
-Note that files opened in other vector editors may not look the same - they don’t support the textured strokes Concepts specializes in, so stick with Fixed Width and Wire brushes and the Slice tool as your eraser if you’re going to edit elsewhere.
+To export an editable vector file to CAD, Adobe or other software, choose the appropriate file type and export.
+Note that files opened in other vector editors may not look the same - they don’t support the textured strokes Concepts specializes in, so stick with the Fixed Width and Wire brushes to draw, and the Slice tool as your eraser.

 To back up a drawing from the Gallery, tap+hold+drag the drawing to your Files or cloud.
-Add more drawings to your selection by tapping on them.
+On iOS, Concepts is already synced to Files on your local device.
 To back up an entire project, open the project menu and tap+hold+drag the project to your Files or cloud.

 Good luck creating your plans!
-If you have any questions, please email us at firstname.lastname@example.org and we’ll be happy to help.
-Below are additional tutorials you might be interested in, and several interviews with designers who share their plan-worthy techniques.
+If you have questions, please email us at firstname.lastname@example.org and we’ll be happy to help.

 By Erica Christensen